 I like my roast beef rare and flavorful… I found a super-simple recipe and altered it so that it achieves both of those goals flawlessly AND sets up a great gravy base in the process.
-(In case you’re wondering about that fantastic bakd potato, I rubbed it with olive oil and sprinkled with kosher salt before baking it.
-The skin was extra-crispy and flavorful.)

 The recipe is basically a rub which you smear all over the meat.
 Then you put it in a roasting pan (the kind that has the rack so the juices can drip down) and bake it until it’s ready to eat.
 I used the drippings to make a simple gravy… just put the pan on the stovetop while the meat is resting, add a couple of cups of water, and a cornstarch slurry, stirring constantly.
 The gravy is so flavorful you’ll want to drink it on its own.

 Oh, you say you want the recipe?
 Of course you do.
 I guess I’ll share it with you.

 - 1 teaspoon minced garlic or garlic powder

 - 1/2 teaspoon dried basil

 - 1 (3 pound-ish) sirloin tip roast or top round roast

 Mix everything together (except for the roast of course) and let it sit for about 20 minutes for all of the flavors to meld together.